 - In the 1700s, over 500 units of measurements were used for length, weight, and volume.1

 - In the 1850s, the first machine-made rulers were created.
 The standard ruler was 24 inches long and could be carried in a farmer's pocket when folded.1

-- The old saying, "I wouldn't touch it with a 10 foot pole" came from the days before farmers had accurate measuring tools for building their barns.
-Farmers would use a 10 foot pole for building these structures.1
+- The old saying, "I wouldn't touch it with a ten foot pole," came from the days before farmers had accurate measuring tools for building their barns.
+Farmers would use a ten foot pole for building these structures.1

 Background Agricultural Connections

 - Fill a glass jar with blueberries.
 Count the number of blueberries as you place them in the jar and do not reveal this number to your students.